whaakman/azure-docs.nl-nl/includes/cognitive-services-bing-use-and-display-requirements.md

 •   use data you receive from the Bing Entity Search API as part of any machine learning or similar algorithmic activity to train, evaluate, or improve new or existing services which you or third parties may offer.

-## 4. BING WEB SEARCH, IMAGE SEARCH, NEWS SEARCH and VIDEO SEARCH APIs:
+## <a name="4-bing-web-search-image-search-news-search-and-video-search-apis"></a>4.
+BING WEB SEARCH, IMAGE SEARCH, NEWS SEARCH and VIDEO SEARCH APIs:
-<a id="4-bing-web-search-image-search-news-search-and-video-search-apis" class="xliff"></a>

 **Internet search experience.** All data returned in responses from the Web, Image, News and Video Search APIs may only be used in Internet search experiences.
 An Internet search experience means the content displayed, as applicable: